VETERAN OWNED COMPANY | EMAIL FOR MILITARY DISCOUNT OF 25% OFF

 Δ Fresh Air Exchange (FAE) Δ

-Mushrooms take in oxygen and put out Co2.
-Frequent FAE is important to avoid contamination.
-Contaminates love stale air with high Co2, especially if the totes are too hot or too humid.
-I do not start FAE until I see pins forming.
-Once you see pins, the most common way to FAE The Personal Fable is to open the lid and fan with the lid for 30 seconds.
-You should do this once or twice a day, no more.I have gone the first flush without opening the tote once for FAE.
+If you feel the need to do FAE, I do not start FAE until I see pins forming.
+Once you see pins, the most common way to FAE The Personal Fable is to open the lid and fan with the lid for 15-25 seconds.
+You can do this once or twice a day.
+If you go fanning with the lid off in a dirty area, that could raise the risk of contamination.
+Sometimes less touching is better.

 ɸ Misting ɸ

 I only mist when I do not see condensation on the tote walls and lid.
-You shouldn’t mist the mycelium or fruit bodies directly.
+You should NOT mist the mycelium or fruit bodies directly.
 You should see thousands of tiny droplets on top of the substrate, on the tote walls, and lid on the 1st flush.
 You should not need to mist much if your substrate is rehydrated properly on the 2nd and 3rd flushes.

 Ж Humidity Ж